rstacruz/cheatsheets-ng/sheets/vim.md

 category: Vim
 layout: 2017/sheet
 tags: [Featured]
-updated: 2017-08-26
+updated: 2018-09-11
 weight: -10
 intro: |
  [Vim](http://www.vim.org/) is a very efficient text editor.
 This reference was made for Vim 8.0.
+ For shortcut notation, see `:help key-notation`.
 ---

 ## Getting started